dali-lab/Dali-App/README.md

-git clone https://github.com/dali-lab/Dali-App.git dali-app cd dali-app # change directory into main directory npm install # install the packages react-native link # Link all packages to the Xcode project and gradle
+git clone https://github.com/dali-lab/Dali-App.git dali-app cd dali-app # change directory into main directory npm install # install the packages rnpm link # Link all packages to the Xcode project and gradle
+# And in order to fix a small bug for Google :P
+patch -p0 -i GoogleSignInPatch.patch
 ```

 #### Building